IfThenERROR/autoedit/README.txt

 sudo update-alternatives --install /usr/bin/autoedit autoedit /opt/autoedit/autoedit 100
 cp /opt/autopostscript/comskip.ini $HOME/
 nano /opt/autoedit/settings.txt
 Change the settings to your liking.
-Especially the outfolder and languale need to be set.
+Especially the outfolder and language need to be set.

 Set Cron job (OPTIONAL)

-11) To run all the magic overnight we cant to create a schedule.
+11) To run all the magic overnight we want to create a schedule.
 The following runs autoedit every night on 2am.
 Change the time as you like. crontab -e
 Paste in the last line
 0 2 * * * bash -l -c autoedit